phetdam/touketsu/doc/source/user_guide.rst

-   moved all the section content into separate documents and instead added toctree. add note that base_classes.rst is doc on bad practices. add caption to toctree (feels kind of lonely without one).
+   moved all the section content into separate documents and instead added toctree. add note that base_classes.rst is doc on bad practices. add caption to toctree and update paths to user guide docs.

    07-03-2020